Mineaurion/AurionVoteListener/configuration.md

 }

 ```
-Now if you want to add web site, just add this under services:
+Now if you want to add web site, just add this under services (if needed enclose the service string with quotes) :
 ```
     NameOfTheService {
         broadcast="&a<username> &6has voted @ &a<service> &6and received &a5 Diamonds !"